HelanaNady/DataStructures/Trees.md

 The Generic trees are the N-ary trees which have the following properties:

- 1) Many children at every node.
+ 1) Many children at every node.</br>
-2) The number of nodes for each node is not known in advance.
+2) The number of nodes for each node is not known in advance.<br>
 [For more info](https://www.geeksforgeeks.org/generic-treesn-array-trees/)

 ## Binary Trees